Gancedo-PetCo/delivery-pickup/README.md

   3. Proxy Integration

 ## Usage

+Please Note: This service is currently in Production mode. if you need to return it to development mode, go to config.js file, comment aws configuration and uncomment the local one.

 This service is meant to be used with a proxy server.
 If that is your intended use:

 - run `npm install` inside the photo-gallery directory to install dependencies